 MSR Snowshoes: Bred in the Mountains, Made in Market

-With the right snowshoes—MSR snowshoes—you can venture out into most anything winter has to offer, from snow-covered hills and forested trails, to glacier fields and steep, icy slopes.
+MSR snowshoes allow you to venture out into anything winter brings.
+From snow-covered hills and forested trails, to glaciers and steep, rime-encrusted slopes nothing matches the traction and reliability of of our snowshoes.
 MSR designs have led the industry in innovation for twenty years, and one of the ways we continue that forward progress is by manufacturing our snowshoes ourselves.
 Take a look and see how we create the unrivaled traction, modular flotation and ergonomic efficiency that go into MSR Snowshoes.

 REI went behind the scenes at MSR’s Seattle factory to show you how we make our Lightning Ascent Snowshoes.
 It starts with a sheet of aerospace aluminum and a laser cutter, and only gets better from there!